 Oil and gas at the Golden Eagle and Peregrine fields were discovered in the Burns and Punt sandstones.

 Proven and probable reserves of 140 million barrels of oil equivalent are expected to be recovered from the project over a period of 18 years.

 The field contains a wellhead platform, and a production, utility and quarters (PUQ) platform, which are connected by a 70m bridge.

 Nexen plans to drill 23 wells, including six water injection and 17 production wells.
 The ENSCO 120 jackup rig was contracted to drill the wells from the platform.

-Drilling of subsea wells are carried out by a semi-submersible rig at two drilling centres (north and south).
+Drilling of subsea wells is carried out by a semi-submersible rig at two drilling centres (north and south).

 The subsea wells are linked to a pipeline end manifold, which in turn are connected to the platform complex through umbilicals and flowlines.

 The wellhead platform measures 50m x 50m and weighs 4,000t.
 It is supported by a 6,000t steel piled jacket and includes 21 well slots.

 The PUQ platform weighs 10,000t and measures 85m x 40m.
 It includes facilities for processing hydrocarbon fluids, an accommodation module and utility systems.

 The topsides of the platform are supported by a four-legged jacket weighing 6,000t.
-The platform’s deck includes a separate living quarters to accommodate 140 personnel.
+The platform’s deck includes separate living quarters to accommodate 140 personnel.

 Oil produced from the field is exported either to the Forties Pipeline System through a tie-in at the Buzzard field by a new 20km pipeline, or to the Flotta terminal through a tie-in at the Claymore field through a new 75km pipeline.

 The gas is exported through a tie-in at the Ettrick field into the Scottish area gas evacuation (SAGE) pipeline by a new 16.75km pipeline.

 Nexen contracted Penspen to carry out the front-end engineering and design (FEED) for the subsea development of the project.

 Heerema Fabrication Group was contracted to fabricate the jackets for the wellhead and PUQ platforms.
 The jackets were delivered in August 2013..